The Function of The Front Foot in Treflip

 Summary

-Treflip flips without the front foot flicking it.
+A Treflip rotates without the front foot flicking it.

-While the back foot applies the scoop, the front foot has to hold down the board.
+While the back foot applies the scoop, the front foot must hold the board down.

 Simulation